-Consider adopting a trunk based development model.
+Consider adopting a trunk-based development model.
 In this model, developers commit to a single branch (the trunk).
-There is a requirement that commits never break the build.
+There's a requirement that commits never break the build.
 This model facilitates CI, because all feature work is done in the trunk, and any merge conflicts are resolved when the commit happens.

 Continuous deployment is an additional process that automatically takes any updates that have passed through the CI/CD pipeline and deploys them into production.
-Continuous deployment requires robust automatic testing and advanced process planning, and may not be appropriate for all teams.
+Continuous deployment requires robust automatic testing and advanced process planning.
+It might not be appropriate for all teams.

 Make small incremental changes.
 Large code changes have a greater potential to introduce bugs.
 Whenever possible, keep changes small.
-This limits the potential effects of each change, and makes it easier to understand and debug any issues.
+Doing so limits the potential effects of each change and makes it easier to understand and debug any problems.

 Control exposure to changes.
 Make sure you're in control of when updates are visible to your end users.
 Consider using feature toggles to control when features are enabled for end users.

 Implement release management strategies to reduce deployment risk.
 Deploying an application update to production always entails some risk.
-To minimize this risk, use strategies such as canary releases or blue-green deployments to deploy updates to a subset of users.
+To minimize this risk, use strategies like canary releases or blue/green deployments to deploy updates to a subset of users.
 Confirm the update works as expected, and then roll the update out to the rest of the system.